 The NCCI policy manual states that "If a procedure has a global period of 000 or 010 days, it is defined as a minor surgical procedure.
 (Osteopathic manipulative therapy and chiropractic manipulative therapy have global periods of 000.)
 The decision to perform a minor surgical procedure is included in the value of the minor surgical procedure and should not be reported separately as an E&M service.
-However, a significant and separately identifiable E&M service unrelated to the decision to perform the minor surgical procedure is separately reportable with modifier 25.
-The E&M service and minor surgical procedure do not require different diagnoses.
+However, a significant and separately identifiable E&M service unrelated to the decision to perform the minor surgical procedure do not require different diagnoses.
 If a minor surgical procedure is performed on a new patient, the same rules for reporting E&M services apply.
 The fact that the patient is "new" to the provider is not sufficient alone to justify reporting an E&M service on the same date of service as a minor surgical procedure.
 NCCI does contain some edits based on these principles, but the Medicare Carriers and A/B MACs processing practitioner service claims have separate edits.

-Wellcare uses the following guidelines to determine whether or not modifier 25 was used appropriately.
+Wellcare uses the following guidelines to determine whether modifier 25 was used appropriately.
 If any one of the following conditions is met then, the clinical nurse reviewer will recommend reimbursement for the E/M service.